udacity/CarND-Capstone/README.md

 Team Lead: Arnab Dutta

-* The training set (jpeg images) pulled from the simulation can be found [here](https://drive.google.com/open?id=1OajN03fs00AGz1NKt8yxAjEOAAHekL0y).
+* The training set (jpeg images) pulled from the simulation can be found [here](https://drive.google.com/drive/folders/11l1uY78W-bPMJTJQtnuVBoWa5jCoAsby?usp=sharing).
+* The training set used for the on-site detector training can be found [here](https://drive.google.com/drive/folders/1JmIMDg9kN88769HYZZlic6ecOI40NGBg?usp=sharing).

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).